 Teens with a high emotional investment in social channels had a greater risk of experiencing anxiety and depression even if they did not browse social media channels after dark.

-The results of this study seems to confirm the results of an earlier study commissioned by the National Citizen’s Service youth programme.
+The results of this study seem to confirm the results of an earlier study commissioned by the National Citizen’s Service youth programme.

 Lucie Russell, director at the youth mental health charity Young Minds, said: “Not only has social media added new complexities to their daily lives, but looming, uncertain futures just add to this stress.
 We need to ensure young people are equipped with the skills to deal with these pressures and to navigate positive paths into adulthood.”